 Sesame Place Halloween Spooktacular

 Celebrate silly, not-too-spooky fun at The Count’s Halloween Spooktacular at Sesame Place.
 Come in costume and enjoy three special Halloween-themed shows; soar, swing, fly, and cruise on four Count von Count-themed mechanical rides; and see everyone’s favorite furry friends dressed up in costume.
-This year, the Neighborhood Street Party Halloween Parade features 10 fantastic floats all decked out for the season with music and dancing that will have everyone joining in the fun.
+Everyone will love, the Neighborhood Street Party Halloween Parade, which features 10 fantastic floats all decked out for the season with music and dancing.

 Hallo-fun Weekends at Knoebels